ceph/ceph/doc/dev/osd_internals/log_based_pg.rst

 reconstruct an ec object.
-Indeed, there are encodings where some log combinations would leave unrecoverable objects (as with a 4+2 encoding where 3 of the replicas remember a write, but the other 3 do not -- we don't have 3 copies of either version).
+Indeed, there are encodings where some log combinations would leave unrecoverable objects (as with a 4+2 encoding where 3 of the replicas remember a write, but the other 3 do not -- we do not have 3 copies of either version).
 For this reason, log entries representing *unstable* writes (writes not yet committed to the client) must be rollbackable using only local information on ec pools.
 Log entries in general may therefore be rollbackable (and in that case,